Introduction to Point Cloud Data

 should particularly mention PCL – a graf of libraries developed by a great international community to provide instruments for both 2D and 3D data for a wide variety of applications.
 Unfortunately, at the moment it is not an easy task to apply the library to some solution of interest.
 It often means that you have to dive into the library too deep.
 It makes sense for production-grade products that need high scalability.
 But it may be too costly for a PoC development.
 Therefore, we decided to try what can be done with point cloud data using a simple approach and pretty standard Python libraries (PCL can be used from Python but only so far, since only small subsets can be integrated seamlessly).

 Data for the Experiment

 As an example let’s use the data generated by an aerial-based LIDAR for the detection of power lines.
 Power lines are often clearly visible in point cloud visualization.
 However, mapping the points that belong to a power line requires a lot of manual efforts.
 On the other hand, simple geometrical consideration may provide us with means to greatly simplify or even automate such processing.

 The power line on the picture is actually a collection of points which form certain geometrical patterns.
 To simplify further categorization, I decided to check how we can form clusters out of these points.

-Software Used for the Experiment
+Software Used for the Experiment in Point Cloud Data